 What Does the Future of Design Look Like?

 Fully-immersive, hands-on experiences like Virtual Reality and 3D-printing are making design much more accessible.
-As the general public becomes more sophisticated in their aesthetic preferences and understanding of the necessity for quality products, there is a trend towards sustainability and customization.
+As the general public becomes more sophisticated in their aesthetic preferences and understanding of the necessity for quality products, there is a trend towards Sustainable Design and customization.
 And with more millennials entering the workforce, cities are booming and telecommuting is on the rise, which has many wondering if workspaces and offices will eventually disappear entirely.

 Having recently spoken on a panel about the Future of the Workplace at Dwell on Design in Los Angeles, we’ll argue that office spaces aren’t going to cease to exist just yet.
 But one thing is for sure: the line between work and personal life continues to blur and the future of design is going to be dependent upon our ability to adapt accordingly.